-Dr. Gould: The required procedures involved in GI research such as endoscopies.
-The majority of trials investigating biologics for other inflammatory diseases in dermatology, rheumatology and ophthalmology usually do not require such procedures.
+Dr. Gould: The required procedures involved in GI research include endoscopies.
+The majority of trials investigating biologics for other inflammatory diseases in dermatology, rheumatology, and ophthalmology usually do not require such procedures.

 What are the key success factors for doing GI research?

 Dr. Gould: There are many things that will make a site successful in GI research, but there are 3 critical factors.

 1) Having the space and sites to do necessary procedures.
 The larger the hospital or healthcare institution, the more rigid the procedures/regulations are and the more difficult it is to do things.
 This is what led us to break away from that environment.

 2) Work with a central IRB rather than an internal IRB.